TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

    - **Namespace**: Select `ecs.internal`
    - **Service name**: `ecs-database-service`
 5. **Click "Create service"**

+**Important**: The database service must be deployed in subnets where EFS mount targets exist.
+EFS mount targets should be created in the same private subnets where your database service runs.

 ### Step 10.2: Backend Service
 1. **Create service**: